Here is a simple and logical argument regarding gun control:

 This astonishing statistic testifies to the fact that culture plays a major role in gun homicide.
-It is not a Canadian blip.
+It’s not a Canadian blip.
 Canada is not some tootie-frutie exception that keeps lethal shootings admirably low in spite of how lethal guns can be.

 Switzerland, another country whose citizenry is armed, enjoys an astonishingly low rate of around thirty gun-related homicides per year.

 Clearly the guns are not an issue in themselves.
-They do not kill by just being there.
-They are subject to factors, cultural or otherwise; forces that pull the trigger.
+They don’t kill by just being there.
+They’re subject to factors, cultural or otherwise — forces that pull the trigger.

 It sounds bad, and it is bad, in objective terms, but it’s the way it is.
 I’d like to see anyone try to change that.
 I really would.